sntioudis/papreca/documentation/commands.md

 Create a predefined bond-formation template (see PAPRECA::PredefinedBondForm and PAPRECA::BondForm) for the kMC stage of the %PAPRECA run.
 Note that, for the kMC event to function properly, you have to explicitly declare the [bond_style](https://docs.lammps.org/bond_style.html) (typically harmonic) along with the relevant [bond_coeff](https://docs.lammps.org/bond_coeff.html) in your LAMMPS input file.
-%PAPRECA does not permit the formation of two bond between exactly the same atoms.
+%PAPRECA does not permit the formation of two bonds between exactly the same atoms.
 If you wish to create a "double" bond consider defining an additional bond type whose coefficients are representative of a "double" bond.

 On every kMC stage, %PAPRECA will attempt to create the bond (as defined in the template) with a given probability (based on the chosen rate).
 Bonds are created by calling PAPRECA::formBond() LAMMPS wrapper function and the executeBondForm() function of the papreca.cpp driver code.